 2.7.
 Volume and Capacity.

 2.6.
 Volume and Capacity.
-The daily waste Waste volume accepted for disposal in the Landfill will not exceed an average of six thousand (6,000) tons per day or the amount permitted under the Permit, whichever is less (the “Maximum Volume”) unless such daily volume limitation is increased in accordance with Section 2.7(b) or as otherwise .
-The Parties may increase the Maximum Volume only as mutually agreed to by the Parties in writing and with further amendment , subject to the Permit, as necessary.
+The daily waste Waste volume accepted for disposal in the Landfill will not exceed the amount approved under the Permit, (the “Maximum Volume”) unless such daily volume limitation is increased in accordance with Section 2.7(b) or as otherwise .
 County Waste and Resident Waste shall be excluded from the Maximum Volume.

 (b) Company may, by written request to the County, request an increase in the Maximum Volume, provided that Company is maintaining, in the reasonable judgment of the Board, (i) continued compliance with all applicable Laws with respect to the operation of the Landfill, (ii) continued compliance with all Required Authorizations, including the Permit, (iii) timely Host Fee payments as required by this Agreement, and (iv) timely payments of all other amounts due to the County under this Agreement.
 Subject to the requirements of the preceding sentence, the County shall not unreasonably withhold or delay its approval of any such request; provided, that, (1) as a condition to such approval, the County may require Company to pay all or a portion of the cost of all rail and/or road improvements that the County deems necessary with respect to such increased volume, and reasonable legal and consulting fees incurred by the County in connection with such request; and (2) the County may reject, in its sole discretion, any request for the Maximum Volume to exceed [●] 3tons.